nemolino/aoc_2022/README.md

-# aoc_2022
+# Advent of Code 2022 🎄☃️

- My solutions to Advent of Code 2022
+ Happy holidays to everyone 🎅🎅🎅